Tofua: History

+Tofua is no longer inhabited, but it is used for agriculture, specifically for the cultivation of Kava.
+The few people who occasionally stay on the island for this purpose use the huts of the abandoned village of Manaka on the east coast of the island as accommodation.
+Other settlements on the island were Hotaʻane in the west and Hokula in the north.
+In the 1996 census, five people were still counted, but since 2006, the island has been considered uninhabited.

 In 2008–2009, the Swiss adventurer Xavier Rosset spent 10 months alone on the island.
 Having a camera, he turned his survivalist endeavor into a documentary called 300 Days Alone.

 The oral tradition of Kao and Tofua

 E. W. Gifford, recording Tongan myths and tales in the 1920s, documented this explanation for Tofua's caldera and the creation of Kao Island to the north:

 Three deities from Samoa, Tuvuvata, Sisi, and Faingaa, conspired to steal Tofua.
 So they came and tore up the high mountain by its very roots and its place was taken by a large lake.
 This enraged the Tongan gods very much and one of them, Tafakula, essayed to stop the thieves.
 He stood on the island of Luahako and bent over so as to show his anus.
 It shone so brilliantly that the Samoan deities were struck with fear, thinking that the sun was rising and that their dastardly works was about to be revealed.
 Hence, they dropped the mountain and fled to Samoa.
 The mountain became the island of Kao.